Last Updated: October 28, 2022

 A hazards or hazard mitigation element has become a frequently encountered part of the comprehensive plan contents.
 Many communities become more specific to their own needs and create titles such as seismic hazards, wildfire prevention, or hurricane planning.

 In communities where there is a substantial rural population, an agriculture element now is frequently written.
-This element may be cross-cutting with economic development, land use, and cultural heritage.
+This element may be cross-cutting with economic development, land use, and cultural heritage, and in fact a farming or forestry component often is interrelated with a more traditional topic of master plans, namely park and open space planning.
+This section of the plan also might be the best place to discuss annexation into your corporate limits.

 Cultural resources may be grouped together in a single element, or scattered throughout.
 This term encompasses historic preservation, archaeology, and other locally appropriate cultural considerations.
 Special needs of immigrants, indigenous peoples, or even higher education institutions could be addressed in this way.